jt05610/petri/README.md

 # Petri

 Petri is a full-stack framework for designing and automating lab research processes.
-It is designed for mid-level
-automation: automation of lab processes that would be benefited by automation, but are not done with enough volume to justify a full automation system.

 Petri is designed to be easy to use, and easy to extend.
 It has a [user interface](https://github.com/jt05610/petri-ui), code generator,